vielhuber/hlp/README.md

 hlp.fadeIn( document.querySelector('.foo'), 1000 ).then(() => { console.log('done'); });
 hlp.fadeOut( document.querySelector('.foo'), 1000 ).then(() => { console.log('done'); });

-// check if dom element is visible hlp.isVisible( document.querySelector('.foo') )
+// check if dom element is generally visible hlp.isVisible( document.querySelector('.foo') )
+// check if dom element is visible inside viewport hlp.isVisibleInViewport( document.querySelector('.foo') )

 // wait until a dom element has a certain css property
 // this is quite useful when working with async loaded stylesheets like loadCSS